Cancer Prevention: Live Longer With These Simple Steps

 - Produces hormones such as leptin, that appear to promote cell proliferation.

-Unfortunately, few studies have managed to actually estimate the effects of losing weight on cancer risk in those who are already overweight.
+Unfortunately, few studies have managed to actually estimate the effects losing weight has on cancer risk in those who are already overweight.
 One Swedish study found bariatric surgery lowered a woman's overall risk of cancer by one-third, but interestingly, this benefit didn't apply to men.

 3. Exercise, Exercise, Excercise

 Physical activity is not only good for helping you to lose weight or keep in shape, it also has a preventative effect against cancer.
 Exercise appears to lower hormone levels, improve the way our immune system functions, lower the levels of insulin and insulin-like growth factor, as well as reduce body fat.

 Research has shown that people who engage in at least 30-60 minutes per day of moderate-to-high intensity physical activity have a reduced risk of cancer, particularly cancers of the breast and colon.
 A lowering in the incidence of at least 11 other cancers, including prostate, lung, and endometrial cancers, is also seen.

 4. Limit Your Alcohol Intake